Program & Agenda

 The primary focus of the workshop is to develop persuasive communication, negotiation, and leadership skills.
 Workshops are conducted by professional facilitators and are limited for optimal participation.
 Participants separate into two groups (postdocs and women faculty/scientists) for the day’s activities to allow them interact with each other and with the facilitators.
 The facilitators work with one group in the morning and the other in the afternoon.
 Participants are expected to attend both morning and afternoon sessions.

 The entire group meets together for lunch and a final wrap up and evaluation session.
-There will be a reception afterward for attendees and other interested individuals.

 |7:30 a.m. - 8:00 a.m.||Welcome, sign in, and opening remarks|

 |8:15 a.m - 12:15 p.m.||Postdocs: Communications Workshop|

 |Faculty/Scientists: Negotiations Workshop|

 Presentation and Q&A with facilitators

 |Faculty/Scientists: Communications Workshop|

 |4:45 p.m. - 5:00 p.m.||Evaluation and Wrap Up|